 As Christians, Jesus Christ is the center and soul of our worship.
 We believe that Christ lived and taught a path that we can follow to receive wholeness, peace, meaning and happiness.
 Rather than God suddenly appearing to set us straight, God entered completely into the human experience as the ultimate expression of love and compassion.
 God as Christ knew birth, growth, pain, testing, and fulfillment.
 In Christ we are given a comprehensible, knowable, personal God.

 New Jerusalem Church as Church Moderator,

 and is a lifelong member.
 She has served as

 Secretary for our Massachusetts New Church

 Union (MNCU) and is currently President of MNCU.
+Pastor Kelly is currently taking Seminary Courses online at Wesley Seminary.
 Pastor Kelly is also involved with the Greater Bridgewater Interfaith Council that works with the college students of Bridgewater State University.

 © 2022 by Bridgewater New Jerusalem Church